Garuda-Ace-Research/XLM/README.md

 ```
 id is the code for indonesia and jv is the code for javanese. <br>

-To use this, you need to create a folder called data with the following structure:
+To use this, you need to create a folder called data with the following structure:<br>
 ![https://ibb.co/xsq4NKB](https://i.ibb.co/8BghHnf/tree.png)<br>

 For folders in mono, there should only be one file that follows the pattern `all.{language_id}`, example: `all.jv` for the jv folder.<br>